Musicianship Mastery with David Lane

 This episode is sponsored by Fons, an online platform that helps private teachers of all types (music, yoga, martial arts, academic tutoring, coaches, etc) with smooth, automated assistance such as securing timely automatic payments and scheduling.
 Click here for more information or to begin your free trial.

-From this episode, what most resonated with you, or what do you think I should have included?
-Let me know by telling me directly at https://www.speakpipe.com/MusicianToolkit or you can send me a written message at https://www.davidlanemusic.com/contact
+Let me know your thoughts on this episode at https://www.speakpipe.com/MusicianToolkit or you can send me a written message at https://www.davidlanemusic.com/contact

 You can find this episode and links to this show on all podcast apps from https://musiciantoolkit.podbean.com/ .
 If you enjoyed this, please give it a rating and review on the podcast app of your choice.
 You can also now find the podcast at https://www.davidlanemusic.com/toolkit